grafana/aws-workshop/site/docs/lab2/1_serverless.md

 In this lab, you learned how to:

-- Detect SLO violations and track error budget burn using Grafana SLO management
+- Use Grafana SLO to detect violations and track error budget burn

-- Use Application Observability with OpenTelemetry resource attributes to isolate issues by AWS region and service type
+- Use Application Observability and OpenTelemetry resource attributes to isolate issues by AWS region or service

-- Analyze distributed traces spanning AWS Lambda functions and ECS Fargate containers
+- Use Drilldown Traces to analyze distributed traces spanning across AWS Lambda functions and ECS Fargate containers

-- Implement proactive monitoring and incident response workflows for serverless applications

 Click **Next** to continue to the next module.